 A deep valley and a "White Water" which owes its name to the clear, "white" aspect of this water which flows along a meander dug in a limestone subsoil.

-Exceptional archaeological heritage of Wallonia (Outside the village - 5 km)
+From the medieval fortress to the pleasure castle - Exceptional heritage of Wallonia (Outside the village - 3 km).

 The banks of the streams in Crupet bear witness to the presence of numerous mills in the past.

 In the heart of the woods, a rocky escarpment several million years old!
 (Outside the village - 5 km)

 A family farm in the heart of the village.